 In many countries, licensing is a routine and civil administrative matter.

-Would be amateurs are required to pass an examinations to demonstrate technical knowledge, operating competence and awareness of regulatory requirements in order to avoid interference with other radio services.
-In most countries, a series of exams are available; each progressively more challenging and grating more privileges in terms of radio spectrum, power output and permitted experimentation.
+Would be amateurs are required to pass an examination to demonstrate technical knowledge, operating competence and awareness of regulatory requirements in order to avoid interference with other radio services.
+In most countries, a series of exams are available; each progressively more challenging and granting more privileges in terms of radio spectrum, power output and permitted experimentation.

 In some countries, however, licensing is inordinately bureaucratic or challenging because of security issues.
 A handful of countries, such as North Korea, Yemen or Turkmenistan do currently not permit their citizens to operate, although in some rare cases foreign visitors have been able to secure a license during the past decades.